DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-band-header.md

 Name | Type | Description
 -----|------------|------------
-children? | ReactNode | A React node used to render band cell content.
+children? | ReactNode | A React node used to render band cell content. leftBorder? | boolean | Specifies the presence of the left border.

 ### TableBandHeader.ColumnBands